SAP-samples/teched2022-XP261/exercises/ex4/README.md

 In the “Operation Automation” screen, click the button “Register Operation Flow” → “SAP Automation Pilot”
 <br>![](/exercises/ex4/images/Ex4_3.png)

-In this step you enter the endpoint name to Automation Pilot.
+Select the endpoint for Automation Pilot.
+It is usually preselected.
+If not you can start typing the name and select the correct endpoint.
-Enter the endpoint name “XP261_AUTOPILOT”.
+Choose the endpoint with the name “XP261_AUTOPILOT”.
 Then click the “Input Help” for the field “ID”.
 <br>![](/exercises/ex4/images/Ex4_4.png)